Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Introduction

 The Stirling-gamma has the further fundamental advantage of being the conjugate prior to the law of the random partition of the Dirichlet process if one of its hyperparameters equals $n$.
 This happens because the distribution in equation~\eqref{eq:dp_eppf} belongs to the class of natural exponential families, which always admit a conjugate prior \citep{Diaconis_Yilvisaker_1979}.
 We illustrate how this conjugacy result further facilitates both posterior inferences on $\alpha$ and prior elicitation.
+To broaden the use of our proposed prior in applications, we present an efficient sampler that can be utilized when drawing from the full conditional for $\alpha$ in Dirichlet process mixtures.
+In this respect, an in-depth comparison with the gamma distribution is provided in simulated settings.
 The consequences of the prior dependency on $n$ are thoroughly discussed.
-In particular, we show how the Stirling-gamma can be a useful prior when modeling independently repeated partitions of the same $n$ statistical units, such as the ant worker interaction networks of our illustrative application.
+In particular, we show how the Stirling-gamma can be a useful prior in a simulated case where Dirichlet process mixtures are inconsistent for the true number of clusters \citep{Miller_2013}, and in applied settings when modeling independently repeated partitions of the same $n$ statistical units, such as the ant worker interaction networks of our illustrative application.

+The paper is structured as follows.
+Section~\ref{sec:dist_theory} presents the Stirling-gamma distribution, the Stirling-gamma process and its properties in relation to the general class of Gibbs-type partitions.
+Section~\ref{sec:inference} discusses the conjugate Stirling-gamma prior and subsequent inferential implications.
+Section~\ref{sec:computations} presents a random sample generator for the proposed distribution, which is also made publicly available in the \texttt{R} package \texttt{ConjugateDP}.
+Sections~\ref{sec:simulations} and~\ref{sec:ants} illustrate the usefulness of the Stirling-gamma prior in simulated and applied settings.
+Concluding remarks and new directions are discussed in Section~\ref{sec:discussion}.